WebOfTrustInfo/rwot9-prague/draft-documents/BlockcertsV3.md

 }
 ```

-One of the main requirements in order to verify the integrity of a certificate and proof that a certain issuer did indeed issue it is the `#key` field in the `authentication` property of a DID.
+One of the main requirements to verify the integrity of a certificate and proof that a certain issuer did indeed issue it is the `#key` field in the `authentication` property of a DID.

 One would be able to link a signing key by referencing the DID and property: `did:example:123456789abcdefghi#keys-1`.

-However, there's a few other things we need to carry over to a DID profile.
+However, there are a few other things we need to carry over to a DID profile.

 Name, URL, introductionURL, revocationList, image, & email

-I'm proposing a service endpoint for BlockcertsIssuer that contain some of this metadata, as well as a BlockcertsRevocation URL to handle certificate revocations.
+I'm proposing a service endpoint for BlockcertsIssuer that contains some of this metadata, as well as a BlockcertsRevocation URL to handle certificate revocations.

 #### BlockcertsIssuerService